sparkfabrik/company-playbook/content/tools-and-policies/attending-conferences.md

+/*
+Description: How to attend conferences as part of your work in Sparkfabrik
+Sort: 20
+*/

 SparkFabrik encourages team members to attend relevant conferences for personal development and to promote us around the industry.

 ## How to file an attendance request